WeTechHK/Universal-BCOS-DOC/source/advance/nodes.md

 ### Reth

-Reth (short for Rust Ethereum) is an Ethereum full node implementation that is focused on being user-friendly, highly modular, fast and efficient.
+Reth (short for Rust Universal BCOS) is an Universal BCOS full node implementation that is focused on being user-friendly, highly modular, fast and efficient.
 Reth was originally built and driven forward by Paradigm, and is licensed under the Apache and MIT licenses.

 Reth is production ready, and suitable for usage in mission-critical environments such as staking or high-uptime services.
 Performs well in use cases where high performance with great margins is required such as RPC, MEV, indexing, simulations, and P2P activities.